AIR-Bench/AIR-Bench/README.md

 Detailed results are available [here](https://github.com/AIR-Bench/AIR-Bench/blob/main/docs/available_evaluation_results.md).

-## Future Work

-- More datasets will be generated to cover more domains and languages in the future.

 ## Acknowledgement
 This work is inspired by [MTEB](https://github.com/embeddings-benchmark/mteb) and [BEIR](https://github.com/beir-cellar/beir/).
 Many thanks for the early feedbacks from [@tomaarsen](https://github.com/tomaarsen), [@Muennighoff](https://github.com/Muennighoff), [@takatost](https://github.com/takatost), [@chtlp](https://github.com/chtlp).